pyiron/pyiron/CONTRIBUTING.rst

 * bug: something isn't working
 * duplicate: this issue/pull request already existed
 * enhancement: new feature or request
-* good first issue: good for newcomers
+* good first issue: easy fix for beginners
 * help wanted: extra attention is needed
 * invalid: this doesn't seem right
 * question: further information is requested
 * wontfix: this will not be worked on
+* stale: inactive after 2 weeks

 Build status
 ------------